sealaurel/Project_crime_Colorado/README.md

 # "Crime in Colorado" Dash application

-<span style="font-size:1.2em;">&ensp;&ensp; `Crime in Colorado` web application will be available for general public use and includes interactive visualization and modeling results.
-It is planned to be deployed on Heroku web platform in early August 2021.
+<span style="font-size:1.2em;">&ensp;&ensp; `Crime in Colorado` web application will be available for general public use.
+It  includes interactive visualization and modeling results.
+The application has visuals with the general and categorical crime information, a dropdown menu of crime categories, a date range selector, and a date slider to zoom into a particular period.
+Statistical visuals are also interactive and animated; a user can start the animation to view how offenses in `crime against` categories were changing between 2009 and 2019.
+An Animated map of state counties colored based on the number of crimes committed in a county is also available to the general public.
+The application is planned to be deployed on the Heroku web platform in early August 2021.
 Please find below some images from the application:<br><br>1.
-Interactive image of the general crime model forecast with hover over capability</span><br>
+Interactive image of the general crime model forecast with hover over capability.</span><br>

 <img src="images/application_screenshot1.png" alt="drawing" width="800"/><br>
 <br>2.
 Interactive images of the crime rates in various categories with time slider and an option of selecting categories</span><br>